 This adds a constant value to all data points of the selected spectrum.
-The software suggests a estimated value for compensating an offset, but you may also choose any other value.
+The software suggests an estimated value for compensating an offset, but you may also choose any other value.
+You can also choose to adjust the offset for all spectra in the list.